 3. Industry Composition

 India boasts a wide range of industries, including manufacturing, agriculture, pharmaceuticals, textiles, automotive, and more.
 Each industry has its own unique supply chain requirements and challenges.
-Understanding the specific nuances of different sectors is crucial for designing efficient supply chain networks and processes.
+Indian manufacturers are increasingly becoming significant players in the global tool market.

 4. Government Policies and Regulations